25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 # MongoDB

-MongoDB is a _NoSQL_ database, classified as document-oriented database
+MongoDB is a _NoSQL_ database, classified as document-oriented database created in 2007

 > The word MongoDB is originated from _humongous_

 ## Introduction

-- MongoDB is written in [C++](../../../C-CPP/CPP.md) language.
+- MongoDB is written in [C++](../../../C-CPP/CPP.md) language

-- MongoDB pairs each key with a data structure named as **document**.
+- MongoDB pairs each key with a data structure named as **document**

 - MongoDB stores data in flexible, _JSON-like_ documents.
-The document model map to the objects in your application code, making data easy to work with.
+The document model map to the objects in your application code, making data easy to work with

-- MongoDB is a collection of documents.
+- MongoDB is a collection of documents

 - **Collections** in Mongo are equivalent to tables in relational databases.
-They can hold multiple JSON documents.
+They can hold multiple JSON documents

 - **Documents** are equivalent to records or rows of data in SQL.
-While a SQL row can reference data in other tables, Mongo documents usually combine that in a document.
+While a SQL row can reference data in other tables, Mongo documents usually combine that in a document

-- **Fields** or attributes are similar to columns in a SQL table.
+- **Fields** or attributes are similar to columns in a SQL table

-- **Models** are higher-order constructors that take a schema and create an instance of a document equivalent to records in a relational database.
+- **Models** are higher-order constructors that take a schema and create an instance of a document equivalent to records in a relational database

 - There is no schema enforcement in MongoDB by default (you may implement it).
 SQL defines a schema via the table definition.
-A [mongoose](https://mongoosejs.com/) schema is a document data structure (or shape of the document) that is enforced via the application layer.
+A [mongoose](https://mongoosejs.com/) schema is a document data structure (or shape of the document) that is enforced via the application layer

 - MongoDB stores document in a binary-encoded format termed as BSON (Binary JSON) - [BSON and JSON](https://www.mongodb.com/json-and-bson).
-BSON is an extended format of JSON data model.
+BSON is an extended format of JSON data model

-- MongoDB is a distributed database at its core, so it has high availability, horizontal scaling, and geographic distribution built in and easy to use.
+- MongoDB is a distributed database at its core, so it has high availability, horizontal scaling, and geographic distribution built in and easy to use

-- MongoDB creates database for each application and each database contains multiple collections of documents.
+- MongoDB creates database for each application and each database contains multiple collections of documents

   ![MongoDB Database](./mongodb-database.jpg)

-- In MongoDB everything is stored in one place.
+- In MongoDB everything is stored in one place

-- Tables are optional.
+- Tables are optional

-- Great for applications with lot of read and writes.
+- Great for applications with lot of read and writes

-- It is very fast.
+- It is very fast

 MongoDB Flow:

-- WiredTiger Storage Engine is the default storage engine used by MongoDB, we can use any other engine also.
+- WiredTiger Storage Engine is the default storage engine used by MongoDB, we can use any other engine also

   ![MongoDB-Flow](./mongodb-flow.jpg)